 - The reason why you missed the test/exam

-Medical circumstances– tests/exams missed due to medical circumstances must be supported by an attending physician’s statement or a statement by a psychologist or counselor.
 The physician’s statement shall not disclose any detailed medical information, but must include the following:

 - Full name, mailing address, telephone number of the physician.

-An indication of whether the illness and/or medication prescribed would have seriously affected the student’s ability to study and perform over the day of the exam.
+- An indication of whether the illness and/or medication prescribed would have seriously affected the student’s ability to study and perform over the day of the exam.

 NOTE: The physician's office may be contacted to verify the information submitted.
 No detailed medical report will be requested.